cardstack/cardstack/packages/routing/README.md

      - { logicalName, branch } -> modelName
  - provides a placeholder model that can be rendered for 404 conditions, while maintaining enough state to shift branches
+ - provides a transitionTo(logicalName, id, branch) function
+ - provides a cardstack-href helper that maps { logicalType, id, branch } -> url.
+With a shorthand for also doing { model } -> url.
+ - provides a cardstack-new-href helper that maps { logicalType, branch } -> url
+ - has configurable defaultBranch and defaultContentType, but we can hard code those for the present